-The Canon EOS 5D Mark IV is definitely a DSLR for professional photographers, but it doesn’t sit quite at the top of Canon’s DSLR camera tree - that spot is reserved for the 1D-X series.
-So then, at a more affordable price, it’s also suitable for enthusiasts and serious amateurs who need a full-frame DSLR to kick things up a notch.
+I don’t feel the need to give the Canon EOS 5D Mark IV much of an introduction.
+It’s achieved somewhat legendary status as a top-ranking DSLR for professional and enthusiast photographers.
+Sure, it doesn’t sit quite at the top of Canon’s DSLR camera tree - that spot is reserved for the 1D-X series.
+But the 5D Mark IV is more compact, lightweight and affordable, so it’s equally suitable for pro photographers who want to travel light or keep an eye on the bottom line, as well as being eminently suitable for enthusiasts and serious amateurs who need a full-frame DSLR to take everything to the next level.

 Features that make the best lenses stand out are built-in image stabilization for keeping shots steady during handheld use, superior lens coatings, fast autofocusing, wide apertures, and glass that reduces color fringing and ghosting.
-So if any of that sounds appealing, especially if you’re seeking a lens for specific uses such as weddings, real estate, or astrophotography, then bear that in mind as you move through the list.
+So if any of that sounds appealing, especially if you’re seeking a lens for specific uses such as weddings, wildlife or real estate, bear that in mind as you make your way through my guide.

 Jase Parnell-Brookes is an award-winning photographer, educator and writer based in the UK.
 They won the Gold Prize award in the Nikon Photo Contest 2018/19 and was named Digital Photographer of the Year in 2014.
 After completing their Masters, Jase has spent a good chunk of two decades studying and working in photography and optics.
 Now the Channel Editor for Cameras and Skywatching at Space.com, their speciality is in low-light optics and camera systems.